-Clément Boudin returns to the field of still life painting to refigure it in relation to his experience of living and art-making in a rural and communal project in Lacelle, Corrèze.
-The decision to relocate his art practice to a marginal and labour-intensive environment has opened up an interest in reexamining the received traditions that inform our reading of painting.
+Olga Boudin returns to the field of still life painting to refigure it in relation to their experience of living and art-making in a rural and communal project in Lacelle, Corrèze.
+The decision to relocate their art practice to a marginal and labour-intensive environment has opened up an interest in reexamining the received traditions that inform our reading of painting.

 The Dark Tools series depicts traditional, basic tools, nearly hovering, apparition-like, in an undefined and shadowy space.
 Without the dramatic effects of Chiaroscuro, or other historic tricks of painting, the depicted objects live in a gloom of forgotten users and tasks.
 The style and technical delivery of the small paintings is historical and naturalistic, but escapes in the last instance from being anachronistic, through a clever use of misframing that cuts across the supposed subject of the painting.